brenthays/brenthays.github.io/README.md

 ## Deploy to GitHub Pages

-- Make all changes to Gridsome source code on the `source` branch.
+- Make all changes to source code on the `source` branch.
+- Remain on `source` branch and run `gridsome build && gh-pages -b master -d dist`

 ## Gridsome Starter Bootstrap Features